Technigo/project-custom-hooks-qr-code-generator-vite/README.md

 ### The Problem

 It was to create a custom hooks for a qr code.
 The project was quite straight on, I used https://webaim.org/resources/contrastchecker/ to get the colors right and then i struggled a bt with the animation.
 But it was a fun way to wrap up all new things you learned this far.
+For this week one of the goals was to use a lottieanimation and also follow accessability guidelines, so my aim was to firt make the error messages pretty straughtforward but also, since I know some people struggle with understanding how to use the qr code I desiced that my animation should be one where the usage of the qr code was explained.

 ### View it live